5/27/2021 | Bennett Spring State Park | Lebanon, MO

 In commemoration of the Missouri bicentennial, Bennett Spring State Park will host a monthly program entitled Bennett Traditions.
 Each program will include a 20-minute presentation about a natural and/or historic topic that pertains to the area.
 The presentation will be followed by a 20-minute lesson from Karen Jaegers about quilting that relates back to the presentation topic.
 The event will conclude with a short question-and-answer session led by June Buckles of Buckles, Bobbins and Bolts quilt shop.

-Dates, presentation topics, quilt block designs and quilting techniques are as follows:
+Dates, presentation topics, quilt block design and quilting technique are as follows:

 - Aug.
 26 - Snakes; snake block; batting choices and the process.